JJSlabbert/iTilt-digital-hydrometer/README.md

 # LED INDICATORS
 Gyro LED is Blue or Red.

 ESP32 Firebeetle LED is green.
+ESP32 Firebeetle charge indicater is red.
+If of, charge is finish.

 Gyro LED on and ESP LED ON, Awaike from deep sleep.
 All sensors will be readed.